-In January 2018 and March 2018, we entered into loan agreements with LPH, an affiliate of Lee's, for loan proceeds of \$1.5 million and \$1.0 million, respectively, to support our AEROSURF development activities and sustain its operations while the parties seek to identify and advance one or more potential strategic initiatives (Funding Event).
-To secure our obligations under these loans, we granted LPH a security interest in substantially all of our assets.
-The loans will accrue interest at a rate of 6% per annum and mature upon the earlier of the closing date of the Funding Event or December 31, 2018.
-The parties expect that, upon the closing of the Funding Event, the outstanding principal balance of the loans will be applied in full satisfaction of a like amount of cash consideration payable by LPH for its participation in such Funding Event, and the loans will be discharged in full thereby.
+In January 2018 and March 2018, LPH agreed to lend us \$1.5 million and \$1.0 million, respectively, to support our AEROSURF development activities and sustain our operations while we seek to identify and advance one or more potential strategic initiatives as defined in the related loan agreements (Funding Event).
+The loans accrue interest at a rate of 6% per annum and mature upon the earlier of the closing date of the Funding Event or December 31, 2018.
+To secure our obligations under these loans, we granted LPH a security interest in substantially all our assets pursuant to the terms of a Security Agreement with LPH dated March 1, 2018 (LPH Security Agreement).